PiotrKubas/Timeline-ReactJS/README.md

-#About
+# About

-Displays events on dynamically created timeline.
+Displays events from evetns.json on dynamically created timeline.